-The Issuer may, if certain conditions have been fulfilled, with the consent of the Noteholders which will be deemed to have been given in respect of each issue of Senior Preferred Notes on which no payment of principal of or interest on any of the Senior Preferred Notes is in default, be replaced and substituted by either (a) any directly or indirectly wholly-owned subsidiary of the Issuer or (b) ABN AMRO Group N.V. as principal debtor in respect of the Senior Preferred Notes
+The Issuer may, if certain conditions have been fulfilled, with the consent of the Noteholders which will be deemed to have been given in respect of each issue of Senior Preferred Notes on which no payment of principal of or interest on any of the Senior Preferred Notes is in default, be replaced and substituted by either (a) any directly or indirectly wholly-owned subsidiary of the Issuer or (b) ABN AMRO Group N.V. or any parent or holding company of the group of which the Issuer forms part at the relevant time as principal debtor in respect of the Senior Preferred Notes.